nlesc-recruit/PowerSensor3/docs/INSTALLATION_DEVICE.md

 After connecting all relevant power cables, connect the microcontroller to a USB port on the host.
 Make sure that everything is connected correctly, then turn on the host system.

+## Uploading the firmware
+Pre-built firmware can be downloaded from the [PowerSensor3 Github page](https://github.com/nlesc-recruit/PowerSensor3/releases).
+Alternatively, see the next section for building the firwmare from source.
+Before uploading the firwmare, ensure the device is booted in DFU mode.
+This is typically achieved by holding down the BOOT0 button and pressing the RESET button.
+Confirm that the device has entered DFU mode with one of the following commands:

+    lsusb
+    dfu-util -l

+The firmware can be uploaded with `dfu-util` or `arduino-cli`.
+The latter can only be used when compiling the firmware yourself.
+To upload with `dfu-util` run the following command, adapting the -a and -i options as necessary to match the output of `dfu-util -l`:

+    dfu-util -a 0 -i 0 -s 0x08000000:leave -D /path/to/PowerSensor3/firmware.bin

+To upload with `arduino-cli`, first make sure you can build the firmware as outlined in the next section.
+Then run the following command in the device folder, adding any flags in the same way as with the `make device` command.

+    make upload

 ## Building the firmware
 We provide pre-built binaries [here](https://github.com/nlesc-recruit/PowerSensor3/releases) for default configurations using either any of the supported microcontrollers.
 For non-default settings or other customizations, the firmware can be built with the Arduino toolkit as outlined in this section.
 Note that the pre-built binaries use a modified USB transmit buffer size, see the [USB Buffer size](#usb-buffer-size) section.